-Article 4.1 - the questions and assignments, peer review
+Article 4.1 - The questions and assignments, assessment plan, peer review protocol and publication exam questions

 - 1. The form of the examination of a course as mentioned in article 4.2 of the Teaching and Examination Regulations will be announced in the course manual. - 2.
 The examination of a course must meet the following conditions: valid, reliable, transparent and efficient.
-These conditions are detailed in RSM's testing policy document. - 3.
-The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
+These conditions are detailed in RSM's testing policy document. - The questions and assignments of the examination of a course do not go beyond the sources announced in advance from which the examination material is derived.
 These sources need to be announced in the course manual before the start of the course. - 4.
 The examination of a course is representative of the learning objectives of the course in terms of content and form and in line with the end terms of the degree programme.
-This is documented in a course assessment plan that will be published in the course manual. - 5.
+This is documented in a course assessment plan that will be published in the course manual - 5.
 The questions and assignments of an examination are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can know how comprehensive and detailed the answers must be. - 6.
 Well in advance of a written test being held, the examiner gives the students the opportunity, if possible, to peruse a written sample of a similar examination, and also the model answers and the norms on the basis of which the assessment was made. - 7.
 The duration of the examination is such that examinees have sufficient time, measured according to reasonable criteria, to answer the questions. - 8.
 In advance of the test concerned being held, the examiner asks a colleague to check the test on the instructions mentioned in this article.
-The Examination Board may prescribe a peer review protocol. - 9.
-The examiner will post the examination questions and (model) answers on Blackboard right after the exam so that students can check which questions they have answered (in)correctly.
-If a student lodges a complaint to the Examination Board then this information should be included to substantiate the complaint. - Upon the examiner's request the Examination Board may grant the examiner an exemption from posting the answers on Blackboard in the event of important reasons.
+The Examination Board may prescribe a peer review protocol.

-Article 4.2 - assessment criteria
+Article 4.2 - Assessment criteria

-- 1. Wherever possible, assessment of written tests, takes place on the basis of previously established model answers and criteria, which can possibly be modified as a result from correcting the tests. - 2.
-The assessment method is sufficiently transparent that the examinees can see how the results of the tests were established. - 3.
+- 1. Wherever possible, assessment of written tests, takes place on the basis of previously established model answers and criteria, which can possibly be modified as a result from correcting the tests. - The assessment method is sufficiently transparent that the examinees can see how the results of the tests were established. - 3.
 In cases of tests of an examination given and assessed by more than one examiner, the Examination Board ensures that the examiners' assessment is based on the same criteria.
 If necessary, it shall appoint a supervising examiner for conducting the tests.

-Article 4.3 - determining the grades: rounding off, averaging, passing, grade floor
+Article 4.3 - Determining the grades: rounding off, averaging, passing, grade floor